-Project Name Open Heart Kitchen - Senior Meals Program Target Area Citywide Goals Supported Community Development Needs - Public Services Needs Addressed Community Development Needs Funding CDBG: \$25,000 Description Open Heart Kitchen proposed to provide all free and reduced cost senior meal programs located at the Pleasanton Senior Center for lunch and at Ridgeview Commons (an affordable senior housing property) for dinner in FY 2023/24.
-Target Date 6/30/2024 Estimate the number and type of families that will benefit from the proposed activities Open Heart Kitchen is estimating to providing nutritional meals to 700 seniors in FY 2023/24.
-Location Description Meals are served five days a week.
+1 Project Name Open Heart Kitchen - Senior Meals Program Target Area Citywide Goals Supported Community Development Needs - Public Services Needs Addressed Community Development Needs Funding CDBG: \$24,000 Description Open Heart Kitchen proposed to provide all free and reduced cost, nutritious senior meals at the Pleasanton Senior Center for lunch in FY 2024/25.
+Target Date 6/30/2025 - Estimate the number and type of families that will benefit from the proposed activities Open Heart Kitchen is estimating to providing nutritional meals to 350 seniors in FY 2024/25. • Location Description Meals are served five days a week.
 Lunch is served at the Pleasanton Senior Center located at 5353 Sunol Blvd. in Pleasanton.
-Dinner is served at Ridgeview Commons apartments located at 5200 Case Avenue in Pleasanton.
-Planned Activities Open Heart Kitchen will be serving nutritional meals at the Pleasanton Senior Center during lunch from 11:45am - 1pm and at Ridgeview Commons during dinner time.
-Meals are accessible via drive up or ADA-compliant walk-up system that is compliant with COVID-19 protocols.
+Planned Activities Open Heart Kitchen will be serving nutritional meals at the Pleasanton Senior Center during lunch.

-Project Name Spectrum Community Services - Meals on Wheels Target Area Citywide Goals Supported Community Development Needs - Public Services Needs Addressed Community Development Needs Funding CDBG: \$32,052 Description Spectrum plans to deliver 22,000 meals to 135 unduplicated and homebound, low-income seniors and disabled adults in Pleasanton in FY 2023/24.
-Target Date 6/30/2024 Estimate the number and type of families that will benefit from the proposed activities Spectrum will be delivering 22,000 meals to 135 unduplicated homebound, low-income Pleasanton seniors over 60 years old and disabled adults who lack reliable food access/are isolated.
+Project Name Spectrum Community Services - Meals on Wheels Target Area Citywide Goals Supported Community Development Needs - Public Services Needs Addressed Community Development Needs Funding CDBG: \$51,636 Description Spectrum plans to deliver 22,000 meals to 135 unduplicated and homebound, low-income seniors and disabled adults in Pleasanton in FY 2024/25.
+Target Date 6/30/2025 Estimate the number and type of families that will benefit from the proposed activities Spectrum will be delivering 22,000 meals to 135 unduplicated homebound, low-income Pleasanton seniors over 60 years old and disabled adults who lack reliable food access/are isolated.
 Location Description Spectrum will be delivering meals to homebound seniors throughout the City.
 Planned Activities Spectrum will deliver 22,000 nutritional meals to 135 frail homebound, low-income seniors over 60 years old and disabled adults residing in Pleasanton.

-Due in at Name City of Planarytes Avia Carting 100 Lang Parayyes Project Name City of Pleasanton Axis Section 108 Loan Repayment Target Area Citywide Goals Supported Community Development Needs - Capital Improvements Needs Addressed Community Development Needs Funding CDBG: \$24,282 Description Annual installment for repayment in FY 2023/24 (City of Pleasanton portion) of the \$950,000 Section 108 Loan from HUD for assisting in the acquisition of the Axis Community Health Clinic, in accordance to HUD's 20-year repayment schedule.
-Target Date 6/30/2024 Estimate the number and type of families that will benefit from the proposed activities The Section 108 loan repayment does not directly benefit Pleasanton and Tri-Valley residents, but Axis Community Health offers services from five sites, including the new clinic in the Tri-Valley area and serves more than 14,000 members of the community.
+Project Name City of Pleasanton Axis Section 108 Loan Repayment Target Area Citywide Goals Supported Community Development Needs - Capital Improvements Needs Addressed Community Development Needs Funding CDBG: \$23,804 Description Annual installment for repayment in FY 2024/25 (City of Pleasanton portion) of the \$950,000 Section 108 Loan from HUD for assisting in the acquisition of the Axis Community Health Clinic, in accordance to HUD's 20-year repayment schedule.
+Target Date 6/30/2025 Estimate the number and type of families that will benefit from the proposed activities The Section 108 loan repayment does not directly benefit Pleasanton and Tri-Valley residents, but Axis Community Health offers services from five sites, including the new clinic in the Tri-Valley area and serves more than 14,000 members of the community.
 Location Description Axis Community Health Clinic is located at 5925 West Las Positas Blvd., Suite 100, Pleasanton, CA 94588.
 Planned Activities The Section 108 loan repayment is in accordance with HUD's 20-Year Repayment Plan with a full term in FY 2033/2034.